Six different types of marketing plan - our recommended options for developing and streamlining your marketing planning activities

 A process for creating a multichannel marketing plan combining the SOSTAC® and RACE frameworks

-At the start of each year we refresh our planning frameworks and the infographics to help visualise them and 2017 is no different.
+Amidst the highs and lows of 2020 in multichannel marketing, one thing that remains constant for managers is strategic planning and frameworks for growth.
 At this time of year, many are reviewing their options for growing their business using improvements to their multichannel marketing.

 Our Multichannel Marketing Growth Wheel infographic gives a visual view of key planning activities that are needed as part of the process of producing an integrated digital marketing or multichannel marketing plan.